planetlabs/datalake/README.md

 range_key: the range key used by the time-based and work_id-based indexes.
 It is formed by joining the "where" and the "id" from the metadata.

+create_time: the creation time of the file in the datalake

+size: the size of the file in bytes

 Developer Setup
 ===============